 Jay M. Shultz is the President of the Am Yisrael Foundation and self-proclaimed “Struggling Philanthropist”, founding multiple non-profit organizations in both the US and Israel.
 Jay was raised in Fair Lawn, NJ, graduated from Rutgers University with a B.A. in art history, focusing on archaeology, which was supplemented at the Hebrew University of Jerusalem.
 During school, Jay spent time at the Metropolitan Museum of Art, Israeli Antiquities Authority, and Albright Institute of Archaeology, including a summer volunteering on Tel Nof Airforce Base with the IDF.
 Upon graduation, Jay entered Fordham University School of Law, graduating as the President of the Student Body.
 After obtaining his J.D. and New York State Bar admittance, he worked in entertainment and intellectual property litigation.
-In addition to his involvement with multiple entrepreneurial ventures in the fields of healthcare and real estate, Jay is a representative for the World Jewish Congress on Jewish-Christian relations and at the Muslim-Jewish Conference, a diplomat for the Jewish Diplomatic Corps, a Nahum Goldmann Fellow, a member of the ROI Community, and Fellow of the Tikvah Advanced Institute.
+In addition to his involvement with multiple entrepreneurial ventures in the fields of healthcare and real estate, Jay is a representative for the World Jewish Congress on Jewish-Christian relations and at the Muslim-Jewish Conference, a diplomat for the Jewish Diplomatic Corps, a Nahum Goldmann Fellow, a member of the ROI Community, Fellow of the Tikvah Advanced Institute, and recipient of the WeWork Creator Award.
 Jay moved up to Israel in 2006 from New York City and currently resides in Tel Aviv with his wife Rachelle and son, Wolf.
 He plays piano and is an avid collector of art, antiques, Judaica, and antiquities.

 Denes Ban – Director